sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 ## I. In Theory - Paramterizing Symmetric Functions in Taylor Series

 Speaking of permutation invariance, you may already have your faviorite ways to design invariant neural networks for certain types of problems.
-But here we'll introduce a simple yet general Taylor series-based technique necessary for studying complex symmetry patterns.
+But here we'll introduce a simple yet general Taylor series-based view necessary for studying complex symmetry patterns.
 Specifically, we need to enable efficient universal learners -- that can represent any such invariant or equivariant functions.
-For advanced readers, the general idea follows [Equivariant Multilayer Perceptrons (EMLP)](https://github.com/mfinzi/equivariant-MLP) but with a high-order twist.
+For advanced readers, the general idea is similar to [Equivariant Multilayer Perceptrons (EMLP)](https://github.com/mfinzi/equivariant-MLP)<d-cite key="finzi2021practical"></d-cite>, universal equivariant MLPs<d-cite key="ravanbakhsh2020universal"></d-cite> as well as many others, but in a more intuitive form.

 Given the desired input-output shapes and symmetry constraints, we would proceed with the following steps:
 1. Express a general function that matches the input-output shapes in Taylor series form.